Robertof/nixos-docker-sd-image-builder/README.md

 - If the execution fails due to missing permissions, sorry -- you need to be able to run containers with the `--privileged` Docker flag.
+- If your system doesn't survive the first reboot after applying the final system configuration due to an error like "Did not find a cmdline Flattened Device Tree", please see #24 for troubleshooting steps and suggested configuration options to resolve the issue.
+Feel free to open another issue if the problem persists!
 - If you get any error during the "copying store paths to image..." step, this is most likely due to `cptofs` running out of memory.
 The usage of `cptofs` has been removed in the `master` branch of `nixpkgs`, but it's possible to apply the individual patch that fixed the issue on the 20.03 release